Group Practices

 When you can inhabit a space that is less solid and more nebulous and creative, you are able to let go of the mind’s attachment to fixed ideas.

+The practice may help you realise that you are much more interconnected than you typically realise and it can reveal an entire aspect of reality that most people are unaware even exists.
 A space where the entirety of life is a story that everyone is embodying characters in.
 A mystical space where synchronicity and intuitive connection can create experiences that exist outside the confines of reason and logic.
 In this space, everyone is a conduit for the Universe to show itself to itself.

 These are three simple exercises that I use to help people connect more deeply to their inner worlds and ultimately to open to this way of being.